This Life (1996 TV series): Main cast

-10 years later, Miles has divorced Francesca and is married to a Vietnamese woman called Me Linh and it is implied that he has left chambers to found his own businesses.
-The relationship between husband and wife is strained, more so when Anna returns and Miles reveals that he is in severe financial trouble due to his businesses failing.
+Ten years later, Miles has divorced Francesca and is married to a Vietnamese woman called Me Linh, and it is implied that he has left chambers to found his own businesses.
+The relationship between husband and wife is strained, more so when Anna returns and Miles reveals that he is in severe financial trouble owing to his businesses failing.
 Penniless and homeless after his mansion is repossessed by the bailiffs, Miles leaves to go travelling around the world.